John Cecil Russell: Later career

-Russell returned to the 12th Lancers in his substantive rank of captain on 8 May 1880.
-He was promoted to major on 5 June 1880 and in 1881 was appointed to command the regiment, which was then on service in India.
-Russell was promoted to colonel on 7 February 1884 and ceased to command the regiment in 1885, being placed on half pay.
-He was appointed to command the cavalry depot at Canterbury, Kent in 1887 and held the post for five years.
+Russell returned to the 12th Lancers in his substantive rank of captain on 8 May 1880, when the regiment was still garrisoned in India.
+He was promoted to major on 5 June 1880 and to lieutenant-colonel on 1 July 1881, receiving command of the regiment.
+He was promoted to colonel on 7 February 1884 and ceased to command the regiment in 1885, being placed on half pay.
+In 1887, he was appointed to command the cavalry depot at Canterbury, Kent, a post he held for five years.
 He was promoted to major-general on 26 March 1895 and retired from the army in July 1898.

-Upon Prince Edward's accession to the throne as Edward VII, Russell was, on 22 February 1901, appointed as an Extra Equerry to the king.
+Upon the Prince of Wales's accession to the throne as Edward VII in early 1901, Russell was appointed as an extra equerry to the king.
 He was appointed to the honorary position of Colonel of the Regiment of the 12th Lancers on 2 April 1902.
-A contemporary article in the Evening Despatch considered this removed the stain on Russell's reputation arising from Hlobane and that Field Marshal Frederick Roberts, 1st Earl Roberts, who was Commander-in-Chief of the Forces, had supported the appointment.
+A contemporary article in the Evening Despatch considered that this removed the stain on Russell's reputation arising from Hlobane, and noted Field Marshal Frederick Roberts, 1st Earl Roberts, who was Commander-in-Chief of the Forces, had supported the appointment.
 Russell was appointed a Commander of the Royal Victorian Order on 9 November 1902; appointments to the order are the personal gift of the British monarch.

 Personal life and death

-Russell married Hester Frances, daughter of Reverend Charles Thornhill, at Castlebellingham in Ireland on 11 March 1869.
-The couple had seven daughters born between 1869 and 1883, including the artist Joan Russell.
-Russell's fourth daughter, Hester Frances, married Hugh Burdett Money-Coutts, the banker and future Baron Latymer, on 11 June 1900.
-After his period commanding the Canterbury depot Russell lived for a while on the Isle of Mull, Scotland, and at Bramford Hall, Suffolk, where he was visited by Arthur Conan Doyle.
-By 1905 Russell had returned to Canterbury where he resided at Barton Court; he died there on 30 March 1909.
+Russell married Hester Frances, the daughter of the Reverend Charles Thornhill, at Castlebellingham in Ireland on 11 March 1869; the bride's father carried out the marriage service.
+The couple had seven daughters born between 1869 and 1888, including the artist Joan Russell.
+Russell's fourth daughter, Hester Frances, married the banker and future Baron Latymer Hugh Burdett Money-Coutts, on 11 June 1900.

+During his period commanding the Canterbury depot, Russell lived at the Hoystings, a house in the city.
+After he left Canterbury, Russell lived for a while on the Isle of Mull in Scotland, and at Bramford Hall in Suffolk, where Arthur Conan Doyle visited him to take part in the shooting of game birds.
+In 1902, Russell returned to Canterbury, where he lived at Barton Court and served as a Justice of the Peace.
+He died at his home on 30 March 1909 while recovering from an operation he had undergone in London.
+Russell's funeral was held at St Martin's Church, Canterbury, and he is buried in the city.